chris-rimes/Master-Roshi-Training/README.md

 This project was inspired by my love of anime while completing Brad Traversy HTML/CSS Course.

-The page is designed to feature a working hambuger menu and a landing page for the great 'Turtle Hermit' himself.
+The page is designed to feature a working hamburger menu and a landing page for the great 'Turtle Hermit' himself.